hbshci/fhi/content/challenge-overview.md

 > Innovations must have credible, demonstrated evidence of their value proposition (such as cost savings, outcomes improvement, patient satisfaction etc.) and be at the cusp of scaling with a compelling dissemination plan.

 > Apply today at [[weblink needed]](http://www.example.com) or find out more through our Frequently Asked Questions.

+**Challenge Webinar**

+We will hold an informational webinar on Wednesday September 17, 2014 at 12pm EST for you to ask your questions.

+Please register for the webinar here [[link and form needed]](http://www.example.com).

+[Calendar download with conference details?]

+[To be replaced with recorded webinar when completed]

+[put button here]